 System integration’s planning and preparation phase is critical to prevent data loss.
 During this phase, organizations should identify the systems they wish to integrate, assess their compatibility, and document the process they will use to integrate the systems.
-Organizations should also develop a comprehensive data protection plan to safeguard against data loss during integration.
+Organizations should also develop a comprehensive communication channel and data protection plan to safeguard against data loss during integration.

 For example, consider an organization that wishes to integrate two different Customer Relationship Management (CRM) systems.
 The organization would need to identify the potential risks associated with the integration, such as data incompatibility and loss, and develop a plan to mitigate these risks.
 The organization would also need to develop a data protection plan that outlines the backup and recovery strategy, including data migration and archival, in case of data loss.

 Thoroughly testing the integration before implementation is crucial to prevent data loss.
 Testing allows organizations to identify any potential issues before they cause significant problems.
 Organizations should create a sandbox environment that simulates the production environment and test the integration in this environment.